allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

 When testing service client, we want to have great flexibility in simulating responses.
 Therefore, StubBuilders from the internal package will model response objects as a string.
 This allows us to simulate any scenario.
 In end-to-end tests, where a given service is part of the bigger process, such flexibility is not necessary; in fact, it is not even recommended.
-Therefore, StubBuilders from the external package model responses using an object that is used to deserialize the real response.
+Therefore, StubBuilders from the external package model responses using real objects.
 All StubBuilders from the external packages are declared in the class ```ExternalServiceStubs```, to which a reference is located in the base class for all integration tests, ```BaseIntegrationTest```.
-This allows us to have very easy access to any external service stub.
+This allows us to have very easy access to all external service stubs in our integration tests.

 ```kotlin
 stub.orderManagementService().willReturnOrdersFor(clientId, response = ordersPlacedBySomeCustomer())
 ```

 Reading the above code, we immediately know **which** service is being interacted with (Order Management Service) and what will be returned from it (Orders).
-The technical details of the stubbed endpoint have been abstracted into the StubBuilder object.
+The technical details of the stubbed endpoint have been hidden inside the StubBuilder object.
 Tests should emphasize "what" and encapsulate "how."
 This way, they can serve as documentation.

 #### Test Data

 The data returned by our stubs can be prepared in three ways:
 * Read the entire response from a file/string.
-* Prepare the response using objects used in the service for deserializing responses from called services.
+* Prepare the response using real objects used in the service for deserializing responses from called services.
 * Create a set of separate objects modeling the returned response from the service for testing purposes and use them to prepare the returned data.

 Which option to choose?
-To answer this question, one should analyze the advantages and disadvantages of each.
+To answer this question, we should analyze the advantages and disadvantages of each approach.

 Option A — read response from a file/string.
-Creating responses is very fast and simple.
+Response creation is very fast and simple.
 It allows **verifying the contract** between the client and the supplier (at least at the time of writing the test).
 Imagine that during refactoring, one of the fields in the response object accidentally changes.
-In such a case, client tests will detect the defect before the code reaches production.
+In such a case, client tests using this approach will detect the defect before the code reaches production.

 ```kotlin
 @Test